 How Long Is Recovery After a Wisdom Tooth Extraction?

-Preparing for a wisdom tooth extraction?
+Preparing for a ?
 The procedure often sparks fear in patients because it does involve pulling teeth.
 However, it is important to know that modern-day technology has allowed for the evolution of better techniques, which reduce pain and recovery time.
 Nonetheless, it is still important to be familiar with the recovery time and what it entails.
 Keep reading to learn more.

 How long is the recovery period after wisdom tooth extraction?